 EXAMPLE: Suppose a dispatch system requires a total of 10 emergency power supply systems.
 There are no repeater sites in use, but each fire station has a radio receiver connected to a public address system as its means of receiving alarms.
 The dispatch center and all 9 of the fire stations require emergency power supply systems.
-When evaluated by PIAL, the dispatch center and 7 of the fire stations were equipped with autostart generators that were properly configured with an UPS.
+When evaluated by PIAL, the dispatch center and 7 of the fire stations were equipped with auto-start generators that were properly configured with an UPS.
 The remaining two fire stations have central battery systems that provide emergency power.
 The credit awarded will be the sum of 80% of the credit available for auto-started generators and 20% of the credit available for central battery systems.

 Testing for emergency power supply systems (EPSS) is in accordance with NFPA 1221 and NFPA 110.
 Authorities having jurisdiction over the facility using the EPSS may define dates and times for testing, but at a minimum, testing must include weekly inspections of all critical parts of the EPSS including diesel or spark-ignited generators and automatic transfer switches and operation of these EPSS under load (or equivalent load) for a minimum of 30 minutes per month.
 As required by NFPA 110, the load test must be from a "cold start" condition and must include a simulated failure of the primary power source either by using the test switch(es) on the automatic transfer switch or by operating a normal circuit breaker.
-Testing of Stored Emergency Power Supply Systems (SEPSS) such as battery banks used as an SEPSS will be done by gualified personnel only and performed in accordance with NFPA 111.
+Testing of Stored Emergency Power Supply Systems (SEPSS) such as battery banks used as an SEPSS will be done by qualified personnel only and performed in accordance with NFPA 111.
 To receive credit for existing emergency power systems, records of system tests must be provided to PIAL at the time of the fire protection area's rating.
 Partial records or tests will result in a 25% reduction in credit for emergency power supply systems and if no records of testing are provided to PIAL, for all or some of the systems, no credit will be awarded for emergency power supply systems on a pro-rated basis.
-Testing for emergency power supply systems is in accordance with NFPA 1221 and includes exercising the emergency power supply system, under load, for a minimum of 1-hr per week.
-To receive credit for existing emergency power systems, records of system tests must be provided to PIAL at the time of the fire protection area's rating.
-Partial records will result in a 25% reduction in credit for emergency power supply systems and if no records of testing are provided to PIAL, for all or some of the systems, no credit will be awarded for emergency power supply systems on a pro-rated basis.